Dr. Quinn, Medicine Woman: Novels

 There were several books based on the series written by as follows.
-Some of them were also released abroad, including in France, Germany, the Netherlands, Hungary, and Poland.
+Some of them were released abroad, including in France, Germany, the Netherlands, Hungary, and Poland.

 The books by Dorothy Laudan were originally released in Germany and have never appeared in an English version.
 However, it was these books that were most commonly translated into other languages.
 The series of nine covers most of the series, although the episodes on which they are based were shortened and some scenes were left out or were mentioned only briefly.